KDC-Community/kdc_git_repo/README.md

 ![Repo-logo](https://github.com/KDC-Community/kdc_git_repo/blob/master/icon.png)

-In honor of a deceased person.
+maybe.. some pep.. did not understand that....

-... without him, some things would not be possible!
+... without Aaron Swartz, some things would not be possible in the XBMC / KODI World!

+In honor of a deceased person!!!!!!!!!!!